Luos-io/Documentation/src/pages/high/containers_list/controller-motor.md

 > **Warning:** This container doesn't save any of the following parameters, they must be set each time your container reboots.

-Before using your controlled motor container, you have to setup the resolution, motor reduction and eventually the wheel size, if you plan to use translation modes.
+Before using your Controller-motor container, you have to setup the resolution, motor reduction and eventually the wheel size, if you plan to use translation modes.
 To check the configuration, just make a complete turn on the motor shaft with your hand and check if the rotation position value is OK.

 Both PID’s values have to be set accordingly to the motor-reducer plugged to the board.
 Each different motor-reducer will have different PID’s values for position and speed control, and you have to define them by yourself.
 The default values `[0, 0, 0]` won’t have any effect on the motor, and must be changed if you plan to use any position or speed control mode.